T-erry/real-estate-application/README.md

 Create a new account or log in if you already have one.
 This step is crucial as it allows you to manage and personalize your listings.

 2. Create a Listing
-Once you're logged in, head over to the dashboard and click on "Create Listing."
-Fill in the necessary details about your property, including title, description, price, and location.
+Once you're logged in, head over to the dashboard and click on profile.
+Click the SELL or RENT your Home button.
+Fill in the necessary details about your property, including sell/rent, name, description, offer.
 Don't forget to upload captivating images to make your listing stand out.

 3. Manage Your Listings
 As a registered user, you have the ability to edit and delete your own listings.
 This ensures that your information is always up-to-date.
-Visit the "My Listings" section on your dashboard to manage your properties efficiently.
+Visit the My Listings section on your dashboard to manage your properties efficiently.

 4. Add Multiple Images
  You can upload multiple images to your listings, giving potential tenants or buyers a comprehensive view of your property.